Spinal Cord Injury Interdisciplinary Special Interest Group

 - Participate in continuing education offerings specific to the interests of SCI researchers and clinicians

-- Plan an educational course for the ACRM annual meeting, Progress in Rehabilitation Research
+- Plan an educational course for the ACRM Annual Conference, Progress in Rehabilitation Research

 - Develop and receive informational and instructional media, like the FES Task Force Webinar Series

 Become involved in an SCI-ISIG task force by contacting the task force chair.